 Order tagging for algos

 Some of MiFID II’s order tagging requirements are specific to the use of algos.
 All necessary fields are being added to both the X_TRADER and TT platforms.
 Users will have the ability to populate fields that are specific to the use of algos from a user interface, through FIX and from all APIs.
 When an algo submits child orders to an exchange, the child orders are auto-tagged based on your configuration.
 The fields that are specific to algos are:

 Our customers have complete control over who may access specific algos on both the X_TRADER and TT platforms, including TT-supplied algos, bank algos and third-party algos as well as algos developed using ADL® and TT Algo SDK.
 On the X_TRADER platform, administrators use TT User Setup to control access to algos, and on the TT platform, administrators use the Setup application to control access.

 Risk management and monitoring

-In addition to the pre-trade risk controls, we provide the ability for risk administrators to monitor positions and P&L per account with X_RISK® on the X_TRADER platform and the Monitor application on the TT platform.
-Risk administrators may use these applications to delete orders, and the applications support the MiFID tags for the order actions.
+In addition to the pre-trade risk controls, we provide the ability for risk administrators to monitor positions and P/L per account with X_RISK on the X_TRADER platform and the Monitor application on the TT platform.
+Risk administrators may use these applications to delete orders, and the applications will support the MiFID tags for the order actions.